chainofflowers/tribes/README.md

 the third module, UpNP

->It will try to open port -TO BE DECIDED- on the router (nntp) and some UDP port for dht.
+>It will try to open port -TO BE DECIDED- on the router for dht.

 Due of port 11119, no **root** privileges SHALL be used.